Pick Your Path: Stress, Guilt, Fear

-Now we’re in this liminal weirdness where we've all got the flu, we have no idea what we're doing with our lives, and if I see one more post telling me to just be more mindful, I might scream.
+Now we’re in this liminal weirdness where we've all got the flu, we have no idea what we're doing with our lives, and if I see one more post telling me just to be more mindful, I might scream.

 No, I don’t want to control my breathing and think positive thoughts.
-I want to be awesome and thrive even when things are shit, and stay in my own locus of control.
+I want to be awesome and thrive even when things are shit and stay in my own locus of control.

 Being awesome in the face of madness isn’t a temporary thing.
 It’s a daily skill we need - and have always needed - and thanks to the pandemic, it’s more obvious than ever.
 Leadership teams are scrambling when it comes to meaningful support with resilience.
 They’re hiring wellness officers.
 They’re developing breathing apps.
 They’re desperately trying to help people cope… but they kind of don’t know how.

 And you know what really annoys me?
-The idea that stress is your fault, if you’re a high-achiever.
+The idea that stress is your fault if you’re a high-achiever.
 That if you’d like to live a meaningful and peaceful existence, you need to switch off your goals and learn to chant.

 What rubbish.
 Here’s what I think: you CAN be a high-performing, ambitious, awesome human and cope with stress well at the same time.
 You don’t need to calm the f**k down and put your dreams in the bin.